micmejia/bible-dump/AMPC/Galatians/Gal 6.md

-Do not be deceived _and_ deluded _and_ misled; God will not allow Himself to be sneered at (scorned, disdained, or mocked [^g]by mere pretensions or professions, or by His precepts being set aside.)
+Do not be deceived _and_ deluded _and_ misled; God will not allow Himself to be sneered at (scorned, disdained, or mocked by mere pretensions or professions, or by His precepts being set aside.)
 [He inevitably deludes himself who attempts to delude God.]
-For whatever a man sows, that _and_ [^h]that only is what he will reap.
+For whatever a man sows, that _and_ that only is what he will reap.